eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/10_dune-guide/index.md

 dune -- cleos get code hello
 ```

-The command sends the name of account, `hello`, where the contract was deployed, and returns the hash of the contract if deployed successfully:
+The command sends the account name, `hello`, where the contract was deployed, and returns the hash of the contract if deployed successfully:

 ```
-code hash: 2737de70263c4ac5ac8e04760e5d7426a8d7c9a1680f2bcc3e44354185badc34
+code hash: ab8455aa1b46e5129b5ff40192de47a5d17587498a452c9c482e39f556270e55
 ```

 The code hash is important as it changes when the contract code changes.
 The deployment mechanism uses this information to re-deploy the contract if needed.
 If the compiled contract code does not change, the contract is not re-deployed to save on [resources](../30_resources/index.md).